Ness1234/STIARG/README.md

 # STIARG
 ## Shit This Is A Racing Game

+## How to compile
+1. $ stack build
+2. $ stack ghc -- --make Main.hs

 ## Documentation

 The back-end (e.g., events creation, timing behaviour,...) is already implemented in the provided project library.
 To help you getting started with your own FritzLight project, we provide a sample program which allows the user to move a single pixel over the screen (output) by pressing the h, j, k, or l key (input).